A Jedi's Fight - A Star Wars Fan Fiction Story

 "Good luck down there, general Solo," Madine said and closed the special frequency.

-On Myr the five friends and Cornell and his men looked at each other.
+On Myr the five friends looked at each other.

-"Main question now is: who transmitted this message and what is his intention?"
+"Main question is: who really transmitted this message and what is his intention?"
 Han commented.

 Luke shook his head.

-"Yes, but one that hasn't teamed up Darth Golluth," Luke answered.
+"Yes, but one that won't team up Darth Golluth," Luke answered.

 "What makes you think so, kid?"
 Han commented.